SkyWorld117/dl-hs24/README.md

 This repository contains the code for the course project of the ETHz Deep Learning 2024 HS.
 The project focuses on biology-inspired methods against catastrophic forgetting and loss of plasticity.

+NOTE!
+Please see https://github.com/bitmorse/dl-hs24 for latest plots in /plots directory.

 ## TODO

 ### Stage 1